Prince Faisal of Jordan Turns 50

 On October 11th, Prince Faisal bin Al Hussein of Jordan celebrated his 50th birthday.
 The Prince is the son of the late King Hussein I and his second wife, Princess Muna.

 His Highness was born on October 11th, 1963 in Amman.
 He has one brother, King Abdullah II, and two sisters, Princesses Aisha and Zain, and five half-sisters and three half-brothers.

 Prince Faisal began his education in 1965 at the Islamic College in Amman, Jordan.
 In 1970 he was sent to the UK where he attended St Edmund’s School.
 One year later the Prince and his brother began their studies in the United States.
 He attended two years at Bement School in Deerfield Massachusetts before joining his brother at Eaglebrook School.
 In 1978, Prince Faisal commenced his high school education at St. Albans School in Washington, D.C. which he graduated from in 1981.
 His university education was at Brown University from where he graduated in 1985 with a BSc degree in electrical engineering.

 During his university years, Prince Faisal obtained a private pilot’s license.
 Prior to graduating from Brown University, Prince Faisal spent a period of time with the Royal Jordanian Air Force (RJAF) from whom he received helicopter training.
 In the summer of 1985 he gained his RJAF wings and then underwent officer training with the Royal Air Force at Cranwell.

-Tagged Biography, Birthday, Prince Faisal bin Al Hussein.
+Tagged Biography, Birthday, Prince Faisal bin Al Hussein of Jordan.